Last Updated on September 7, 2020 by Rodrigo @ OutofYourComfortZone

 And just one last consideration before renting a car – the rental car companies (or at least the one we rented from) are strict.
 We’ve never actually seen someone examine a just-returned rental car as thoroughly as they did here (they even laid on the ground to get a good look under the car).

 It appears we got a small scratch under the bumper (and frankly, with roads as they were here, it’s almost impossible to walk away 100% damage-free), and we had to pay almost as much as we paid for the rental car itself to fix it.
+Good that our credit card paid us back!

-All things considered, if you’re an intrepid, confident driver who wants to rent a car in Armenia like we did, take a look at our article with the 5 Best & Cheapest Websites for Rental Cars to start your search.
+All things considered, if you’re an intrepid, confident driver who wants to rent a car in Armenia like we did, take a look at our article with the 5 Best & Cheapest Websites for Rental Cars in Armenia to start your search.

 9. Beyond renting a car or taking a tour, your options for transportation are marshrutka minibuses or hitchhiking